nehathakur123/MLOps-1/README.md

 It is the series of steps that need to occur from the moment we received the data up to the moment we obtain a prediction.

-- A typical machine learning pipeline includes a big proportion of feature transformation steps.</br>
+- A typical machine learning pipeline includes a big proportion of feature transformation steps.
 Perhaps this is even the biggest part of the pipeline.

 - Then it includes steps to train the machine learning mother and steps to output a prediction would create an entire pipeline in a research environment.